-A seminary official (a Title IX & Discrimination Officer) will assist the reporting party with making choices and accessing resources.
+A seminary official (a Title IX & Discrimination Officer or Deputy Title IX Coordinator) will assist the reporting party with making choices and accessing resources.
 Assuming the reporting party chooses to move forward with a campus resolution, the next step is a preliminary inquiry.
 The preliminary inquiry is expected to take approximately 2-5 business days.